Guide To Introductory Courses for STEM Majors

 • E. Mazur, Peer Instruction: A User’s Manual, Prentice Hall (1997): A book introducing Peer Instruction, a method for integrating discussion of conceptual questions into lecture classes.
 Includes a large collection of questions for use in introductory physics courses.

-See Evidence in the section on Implementing Research-Based Instructional Practices for evidence of the benefits of active learning in introductory physics and beyond.
+See Evidence in the section on Implementing Research-Based Teaching in Your Classroom for evidence of the benefits of active learning in introductory physics and beyond.
+See the Evidence in the section on Equity, Diversity, And Inclusion for evidence on the benefits of inclusive pedagogy.

 Stay Informed with Updates